 After a DIY inspection, mold air testing should be done in crawlspaces, attics, and basements as mold in unfinished living spaces will contaminate the entire home due to the physics of the home.
 Rooms where families spend significant time including bedrooms, living areas, laundry area, TV rooms must be tested.
 I also recommend swab testing for any visible mold on walls, windowsills, in and around HVAC systems, HVAC filters, water heaters, any visible leaks that cause water damage to drywall or wood, and below carpets and wall-paper.

 After a thorough testing of the home, you may want to re-test after cleaning, fogging, or remediation.
 You can purchase individual plates from ImmunoLytics for $3.00.
 These follow-up tests can be used for visual testing.
-If, after the incubation period, the tests are positive, you can send them into ImmunoLytics for lab analysis for $33 per positive plate.
+If, after the incubation period, the tests are positive, you can send them into ImmunoLytics for lab analysis.
 Visual plates 8 packs, 3 swab kits, or 6 Plate Kits can also be purchased on Amazon Prime.
 ImmunoLytics also has excellent customer service and can schedule a call with an expert to provide advice on testing.
 Call 505.217.0339.

 Lab Testing is also very useful in providing irrefutable evidence to landlords or business owners.
 Having factual evidence is more likely to impact owner behavior in addressing safety issues that may be costly to repair.